xrafael/python_parallel/README.md

 # python_parallel
-Notebooks to show how to run in parallel python code in numba, scikit-learn and pytorch
+Basic jupyter notebooks to show how to run in parallel python code using numba, scikit-learn and pytorch.